-During the Covid-19 period, risk assessments for the School have been updated in line with the latest government guidance and the updated risk assessment has been shared with staff, parents and published on the School's website.
+During the Covid-19 period, risk assessments for the school have been updated in line with the latest government guidance and the updated risk assessment has been shared with staff, parents and published on the school's website.

-The Covid-19 pandemic meant that, along with all other schools, we were forced to shut for a period from March to the end of May 2020.
-During this time the School utilised its online learning platforms to engage with and set work for pupils, and for teachers to continue to interact with their classes.
+The Covid-19 pandemic meant that, along with all other schools, the school was forced to shut for a period in 2020 /2021.
+During this time, the school utilised its online learning platforms to engage with and set work for pupils, and teachers continued to interact with their classes.

-When the School re-opened in June, it did so to the reception, year 1 and year 6 intakes.
-Each class was split into two in order to ensure we could adequately achieve social distancing within the School during this period.
-Each split class formed its own 'bubble', so they did not interact with each other during this period outside of the classroom.
+When the School re-opened each year group was split into two in order to ensure social distancing could be achieved.

+Each year group/ key stage formed its own 'bubble', so they did not interact with each other during this period outside of the classroom.

-The pandemic naturally had a significant impact on our ability to raise funds - lettings income, before and after school clubs all had to cease operation during this period.
-Fortunately for the School the bulk of our income is in the form of government grants which meant that, overall, we weren't financially disadvantaged, after taking into account cost savings from school closure, most significantly in catering costs.
+The pandemic naturally had a significant impact on the school's ability to raise funds through lettings income, before and after school clubs as these all had to cease operation during this period.